JohnRizkalla/PowerBI_Sales_Data_Analysis/README.md

   ### 1. Net Sales by Year & Quarter

-  An overview of the Net Sales flow over the years & by putting imaginary target at 91M to have a better prespective.
+  An overview of the Net Sales flow over the years & by putting imaginary target at 91M to have a better perspective.

   ![](Images/1_Net_Sales_by_Yr_&_Qtr.PNG)